wescale/k8s-advanced-training/.internal/Day-3/tracing/README.md

 - Go on the `Explore` tab and select the `Tempo` datasource to query some traces.
 Do you see any of them ?
 Why ?

+> No because we don't have any component that is emitting traces.

 ## Send our first traces

 Now that we have our traces backend deployed and configured, we can configure the `article-service` component to emit spans.